Developed in honor of

 The research should have the potential to contribute to the mentor’s ongoing research program.

-Selection will be made by a committee composed of members of the APS Teaching Committee and an APS Foundation representative.
+Selection will be made by a subset of reviewers from the APS Foundation Board.

 The Frank L. Howard Undergraduate Fellowship was established under the APS Foundation to provide funds to support undergraduates to work as summer interns in the laboratories of scientists involved in plant pathology research.

 Contribute to the Frank L. Howard Fund!
-Your donations will help young scientists learn about, exprience first-hand, and fall in love with plant pathology.
+Your donations will help young scientists learn about, experience first-hand, and fall in love with plant pathology.

 Frank L. Howard